marcianoskate/hangman/readme.md

 What is it?
 ----
-this is the implementation of the Hangman name as specified on the Expedia's recruitment test.
+this is the implementation of the Hangman game.

 How to Run it
 ----
-XXXX
+java -jar .\target\hangman.jar [filePath]

 Documentation
 ----
-Command
+Commands:
+* While not playing:
+** start: Starts a game
+** help: Displays the command list
+** exit: Ends the application

+* While playing:
+** exit: finishes the game and resets the state

 Additional Documentation
 ----